sunbv56/T5-Chatbot-CustomerSupport/README.md

 This project implements a customer support chatbot using a fine-tuned T5 model.
 The project includes the code for fine-tuning the T5 model and a web interface to deploy the chatbot.
 The model was trained on Kaggle with 2 GPUs and is publicly uploaded on Hugging Face.
 The web interface uses Hugging Face's API to send requests from HTML and receive responses from the model.

+You can access the model on Hugging Face here: [T5 Chatbot Customer Support](https://huggingface.co/sunbv56/T5_Chatbot_CustomerSupport)

 ## Project Description

 The project consists of two main parts: